IQSS/Zelig4/README.markdown

 Zelig has an online install option!
 Using this method, users have the option to selectively install Zelig packages or install everything via one simple command.
+This install script can be found at: http://r.iq.harvard.edu/install_live.R

 To load the installer, simply follow these directions: